TobikoData/sqlmesh/docs/concepts/models/overview.md

 ```

 ## Statements
 Models can have additional statements that run before the main query.
-This can be useful for loading things like [UDFs](https://en.wikipedia.org/wiki/User-defined_function).
+This can be useful for loading things such as  [UDFs](https://en.wikipedia.org/wiki/User-defined_function).
 In general, statements should only be used for preparing the main query.
 They should not be used for creating or altering tables, as this could lead to unpredictable behavior.

 ```sql linenums="1"
 MODEL (